Kicksecure/privleap/PROTOCOL.md

   actual problems *starting* the action.
 If the action starts successfully but exits non-zero, `privleapd` will still consider this a success.
-The client can use the value accompanying the `RESULT_EXITCODE` message to determine whether the action actually succeeded or not.
+The client can use the value accompanying the `RESULT_EXITCODE` message to determine whether the action actually succeeded or ignore it.
 * `RESULT_STDOUT <result_stdout_text>` - Indicates that the action requested by
   the previous `SIGNAL` message wrote the given block of data to STDOUT.
   `<result_stdout_text>` is arbitrary binary data.